26 Amazing Hidden Gems in Rome You Won’t Find in a Guidebook

 2. Orologio ad Acqua del Pincio (The Magical Water Clock of the Pincio)

 This engineering masterpiece was designed by Giovanni Battista Embriaco in 1867.
 The hands of the clock resemble trees fitting perfectly with the backdrop of Villa Borghese.
 It works when water gets into two leaf-shaped basins on the pivot.
-When the two basins filled with water oscillate, the mechanism is activated and in turn, turns the hands telling the time.
-The water clock is on a wooden tower in Pincio Park at Villa Borghese.

 Address: Viale dell’Obelisco, a39, 00187 Roma RM